user-mobileapi/apim-docs/README.md

 # apim-docs

-**This module will generate html files from markdown files inside md directory**; User doesn't need to have any knowledge about HTML, one just need to know a few simple basic [Markdown language](https://help.github.com/articles/markdown-basics/);
+**This module will generate html files from markdown files inside md directory**; User doesn't need to have any knowledge about HTML, one just need to know a few simple basic tags - [Markdown language](https://help.github.com/articles/markdown-basics/);

 ###How to use this module